camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/openai.md

 ## Moderation

 It is recommended to use the Moderation API to sanitize inputs and outputs of the language model.
-This way you will be able to prevent violation of OpenAI policies and displaying the potentially unsafe content in your system.
+You will be able to prevent violation of OpenAI policies and displaying the potentially unsafe content in your system.

 ### Evaluation input